The 8 Best Options Trading Platforms in Canada

 Other Considerations

-Many of Interactive Brokers’ top users are institutional investors, and the trading platform is built to cater to the rigorous needs of these users.
-As a beginner, Interactive Brokers may seem overwhelming even with the added capabilities it offers.
+Many of Interactive Brokers’ top users are institutional investors, and the trading platform is built to cater to more advanced needs.
+As a beginner, Interactive Brokers may feel more complex compared to other platforms.

-TD Direct Investing is the online brokerage arm of TD Canada Trust, one of the nation’s largest banks and a member of the ‘Big Six’.
-Similar to other bank-owned brokerages, TD Direct Investing offers its users access to the research and insights published by its analysts.
-While it facilitates access to multiple asset classes and investment products including stocks, bonds, mutual funds, ETFs and GICs, TD Direct Investing is reputed to be one of the best options brokerages owned by a major bank.
+TD Direct Investing is the online brokerage arm of TD Canada Trust, one of the nation’s largest banks.
+It facilitates access to multiple asset classes including stocks, bonds, mutual funds, ETFs and GICs, and remains one of the most widely used bank-owned brokerages for options trading.

-Users can select between three platforms: (i) the web-based WebBroker, (ii) the TD Direct Investing mobile app, and (iii) the Advanced Dashboard.
-While all of the platforms enable multi-leg options strategies to be used, the Advanced Dashboard is for expert traders as it offers market data streaming, deeper analytics and charting capabilities.
+Users can select between three platforms: (i) the web-based WebBroker, (ii) the TD Direct Investing mobile app, and (iii) the Advanced Dashboard, which offers more advanced tools and analytics.

 Pricing